commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 10. Feature csv export

 Based of the clean data it's possible to identify moleculs with database comparison.
 GNPS can produce this work.
 It takes long time.
+Netwrork can be build.
+For this purpose Cytoscape is the program used in this study.
 [^8]

 ## Material & Methods